ebruri/Bakery/README.md

 * C#
 * .NET 5.0
+* MSTest

 ## Description

-A project for practicing C# Test Driven Development.
-The application takes the amount as an input from the user and returns calculated total cost.
+This is a console application built for Pierre's Bakery.
+It was built to practice test driven development with C# using MSTest.
+The application takes the inputted number of bread and pastries a user would like to buy.
+It then returns the total cost along with all the prices.

 ## Setup/Installation Requirements